 Before starting the Cisco Internetworking, the network introduction is important for the student of networking to be aware of “what is network” and “what is network importance themselves”.

 So, first of all, what is a network?

 In simple words, It is a collection of interconnected devices (such as computers, printers, etc.) in such a way that they can communicate with each other.
 To better understand, let us look at the example, how things worked before networks.
 For this, suppose a large international company that sells ABC products at a time when networks did not exist.

 Let us call this company XYZ Inc. to see in your mind’s eye the amount of information such as sales, inventory, account, etc. required by the management of the company to make everyday decisions.
 To get this information they will need to call their local offices.
-Their local offices will need postal mail or fax printed reports or even send media (floppies!) through the postal service.
+Their local offices will need postal mail or faxing from your email for printed reports or even send media (floppies!) through the postal service.
 This is a long and time taken process.
 This job also increases chance error since large numbers of reports are manually processed.
 This is just one part.
 You also need reflecting on the information required by the local offices.
 They also need various data from the head office and other offices around the world.

 Now think the same company, but in the present time with all their offices interrelated through the networks.
 They would use a single application around the world that takes advantage of their global networks.
 The data from all offices would be instantly stored at the central site, the administration team can see data from around the world in any format.
 This data would also be real-time.
 This means that they see it as it’s happening.
 After centralizing the data, any site office can see data of any location.

 The cost, time, and effort involved in transferring data were much higher without networks.
 So networks decrease cost, time, and effort and thereby increase output.
 They also help in resource optimization by helping to share resources.